Disc pathologies of the cervical spine (neck): disc bulge, disc narrowing, disc herniation or disc protrusion and their treatments

 Introduction

-Foraminal stenosis and cervical spinal stenosis are conditions that affect the cervical spine (neck).
-They are characterized by a narrowing of the spaces through which the nerves and spinal cord pass, resulting in compression of these structures and causing pain and other symptoms.
+The stenosis foraminal and cervical spinal stenosis are conditions that affect the cervical spine (neck).
+They are characterized by a narrowing of the spaces through which the nerves and spinal cord pass, leading to compression of these structures and causing pain and other symptoms.
 In this article, we will explore the causes, symptoms, and treatment options for these two types of stenosis.

 Causes of Foraminal Stenosis and Cervical Spinal Stenosis